 From this picture taken tonight, you can see his back — there’s a line of stitching down the back that keeps his beads in, and I pray that that never comes loose while he’s in the washer.
 At one point when our entire family was still living together in Edmonton, we had a spare bead from somewhere that we stuffed into one of the stitchings and worked into his body, so we can technically say that he’s put on a net weight of about 1 bead over the years.

 Tigey also has had many accessories over the years — a folded white box that he used to sit in, a pink bag thing that he’s sitting on right now, a shawl that he wraps himself with, and this igloo, among others.
 It’s a nice flexible prop that he can nestle in or peek out of.

 This is Tigey on August 30 2020 near Banff, staring out over Lake Louise and contemplating his life choices that have led him to become probably the most well-travelled beanie baby of the entire batch made for Esso’s promotion.
 He’s sitting on the pink bag mentioned earlier.

 And lastly, this is a stylized version of Tigey created for him as part of the Kickstarter rewards for a game I backed, and that released on Steam last year, called Signs of the Sojourner.
-A good online friend of mine developed the game, and he is listed in the credits of the game, courtesy of the game’s artist, Holly.
+Dyala, a good online friend of mine, developed the game, and Tigey is listed in the credits of the game, courtesy of the game’s artist, Holly.

 I had an amazing 7 entries out of 7 days for my dream diary this week!
 Some of them are kinda short though, sadly.
 The entries are as follows: